wp-plugins/niftyfrog-og/readme.txt

 If you have written an excerpt for your post, the crosspost text is taken from this.
 If you haven't, it is taken from the post content.

 If you set your Facebook user ID in the plugin options, a meta tag will be created that lets Facebook know you are the admin for any Facebook apps/widgets/insights for the page.

+Requires WordPress 3.4 or above, and at least PHP 5

 = Note =
 This plugin has been written for, and tested on, single site installs, not multi-site.